Open Government Partnership Asia-Pacific Regional Dialogue

 MANILA, PHILIPPINES – 20 JULY 2016 – The 2016 Open Government Partnership (OGP) Asia-Pacific Regional Dialogue will be hosted by the Asian Development Bank on July 21st and 22nd at their headquarters in Manila, Philippines.
-The workshop, co-organized by ADB, OGP, the United Nations Development Programme (UNDP), and IBM Philippines, will bring together 100 participants from across the region, including civil society partners, OGP Steering Committee representatives, and OGP’s multilateral supporters in the region.
-The dialogue aims to raise the ambition level of individual countries’ commitments to open governance, while promoting and deepening collaboration between government and civil society.
+The workshop, co-organized by ADB, OGP, the United Nations Development Programme (UNDP), and IBM Philippines, will bring together 100 participants from across the region, including civil society partners, OGP The Steering Committee is OGP’s executive decision-making body.
+Its role is to develop, promote and safeguard OGP’s values, principles and interests; establish OGP’s core ideas, policies, and ru... representatives, and OGP’s multilateral supporters in the region.
+The dialogue aims to raise the According to OGP’s Articles of Governance, OGP commitments should “stretch government practice beyond its current baseline with respect to key areas of open government.”
+Ambition captures the po... level of individual countries’ commitments to open governance, while promoting and deepening collaboration between government and civil society.
 The Philippines’ Secretary of Budget and Management Benjamin Diokno will deliver the keynote address.
 Local government leaders from Bojonegoro (Indonesia), the Seoul Metropolitan Government and Tbilisi (Georgia) will also attend the event and share how their participation in OGP’s Subnational Government Pilot Program will help them deliver transformative change for their citizens.

 The workshop will be an opportunity for civil servants and civil society representatives working on OGP implementation to share how open government is being harnessed to address pressing issues in their countries in their forthcoming 2016-2018 OGP National Action Plans.
-The discussions will cover a range of diverse topics, including open data, fiscal and legislative openness, openness in natural resources, public service delivery, how open governance can be used to address the Sustainable Development Goals, and how the implementation and monitoring of open government initiatives can be strengthened to deliver better results.
+The discussions will cover a range of diverse topics, including By opening up data and making it sharable and reusable, governments can enable informed debate, better decision making, and the development of innovative new services.
+Technical specifications: Polici..., fiscal and legislative openness, openness in OGP participating governments are improving transparency and citizen participation in natural resource governance to help detect corruption, safeguard community interests, and support environmental su..., To ensure that citizens of all groups are better supported by the government, OGP participating governments are working to improve the quality of and access to public services.
+Commitments in this are..., how open governance can be used to address the OGP countries are experimenting with open government innovations to accelerate progress on the Sustainable Development Goals, particularly SDG 16+ which includes peaceful, just and inclusive societies..., and how the implementation and monitoring of open government initiatives can be strengthened to deliver better results.

 “We are looking forward to this meeting as an opportunity to build on regional successes, as well as a way to increase support for open government and the empowerment of citizens,” said OGP CEO Sanjay Pradhan.
 “We want to raise the ambition of our participating countries so that they tangibly improve the lives of citizens by addressing their most urgent needs.
 We would also like to encourage more government agencies and civil society organizations in the region to come into the fold, in order to truly broaden the base of participation and re-commit to instituting transformative reforms that will improve quality of life for those in the Asia-Pacific region and throughout the world.”